MoonPoet/xaprb-src/content/blog/2007/why-i-write-free-software.md

 There's another element Brian didn't mention: selling these tools would put me in a totally different frame of mind, one I don't think I would enjoy.
 I can't say for sure, but I think it would become a chore and I'd get burned out and resent it.
 Sometimes that happens anyway---but when it does I can take a break.
 I do spend quite a bit of free time on these things, as Brian says.
 Evenings, weekends, and so on.
 If you're not willing to do that, I suggest you do it for a business.

 Speaking of all this, just today I got an email offering me a bounty for fixing a bug in my [Javascript number-formatting library](/blog/2006/01/05/javascript-number-formatting/).
 This is the first time this has ever happened, I think.
-If you want to support me too, how about you send me something from my [wish list](/blog/donate/)?